 I know of scores of cases where a substantial sum had to be borne by the insured, despite having a medical insurance cover.

-Also, cashless settlement is available in a limited number of hospitals, and claiming insurance reimbursement from insurance company is an arduous task.
+Also, cashless settlement is available in a limited number of hospitals.
+Claiming insurance reimbursement from insurance company is an arduous task.
 Sometime back, my colleague ran a hospitalization expense of Rs.125,000 for his son’s treatment.
-Of this, he had to bear 25K from his won pocket as it was part of exclusions.
-More agonizing was recovering the balance sum from insurance company – took him over three months, entailed number of nasty interactions with TPA; and he finally managed to get it out after issuing some serious threats.
+Off this, he had to bear 25K from his own pocket as it was part of exclusions.
+More agonizing was recovering the balance sum from the insurance company – took him over three months, entailed number of nasty interactions with TPA, and some serious threats to insurance company.

 A few years ago, my company handled a unique program for a tractor brand, where every buyer was offered a free personal accident insurance of Rs.500,000 to 1,500,000, depending on the model of tractor he bought.
 The response was terrific.
 But logistics – administration, filling of forms and their collection, printing and delivery of policy and customer support to educate – cost as much as the policy premium.
 Yet, the tractor brand continued with the scheme.
-But the insurance company withdraw it!
-They found the claims far exceeded the premium collected collectively from all the assured persons.
-As claims were delayed, the brand also received poor publicity, leading to discontinuation of the scheme.
+But the insurance company backed-off, forcing the tractor brand to withdraw it!
+Reason: The insurer found claims far exceeded the premium collected collectively from all the assured persons.
 (By the way, the insurance cover was provided by leading government company.)

 Offering medical insurance cover to the poorest to save them the misery of hospitalization expenses is an impractical idea, and will prove counter-productive.
 For three reasons: